 I just recently reached my desired size (yayyyyy!) so the doctor gave me one extra fill and scheduled me for my exchange surgery consultation in a few weeks.
 I have to wait 2 full months from my last fill to ensure the skin over my breasts and muscle have stretched enough before my second surgery to have the final implants put in which will likely be sometime in early March.

-10 Weeks Post Op.
 I am currently 10 weeks post op and life has completely resumed to normal.
 I am back in the office, cooking, cleaning, chasing two under two and feeling great 93% of the time.
 However, I will say, the expanders still suck and my breasts are rock hard so my babies can’t get comfortable laying on me which makes me a little sad and I still have sharp chest pains when I sneeze, cough or overexert myself (which I tend to do too often).
-Sleeping is also pretty terrible but using my pregnancy pillow helps me pretend like I’m sleeping on my side.
+Sleeping is also pretty terrible but using a bed wedge system really helps.
 I am also in weekly physical therapy sessions to help stretch out my chest muscles.
 The expanders are profoundly uncomfortable BUT I’d still do this surgery again in a heart beat.
 Best decision of my life.

 And that’s an overview on surgical drains and tissue expanders!
 More to come when I have information on my next and final surgery!